I felt like writing a different post today. About a girl consumed by wanderlust.

 We quickly tried to arrest it with some allergy medication.
-At some point during the night, I got blocked few times and remember tapping my partner to inform her that I couldn’t breathe properly.
-She stayed up tending to me.
+At some point during the night, I got blocked few times and remember tapping my partner to inform them that I couldn’t breathe properly.
+They stayed up tending to me.
 Sweet soul of mine.
 As the night wore on, I was not about to let an allergy mess up this short trip, never.
 When trouble comes, you treat it like you’re the boss, not the other way around.
 Life lesson.

 Then came the moment I knocked their door.
 I saw the window blinds part lightly and before I could take another breath, the sound of my brother who shot up from the couch screaming, ‘Oooooh my goodness, noooo…I’m going to kill you.’
 ‘Katha, ooooh my, I can’t believe this.
 He stepped out in haste, swung the door wide open and lifted me off the ground in excitement, his daughter and wife in tow, beaming unbelievably.

 My partner and her brother emerged from their hiding place and we all, again exclaimed uncontrollably, hugged, laughed and marched into the house.
 My precious niece, warmly clad, touching our faces as if to confirm we were real was so glad we were home.
 That moment.
 Priceless.